Auvergne-Rhône-Alpes Tourist Attractions

 Traboules and Bouchons in Vieux Lyon

-If you are exploring the traboules Vieux-Lyon, chances are that you are not far from a bouchon Lyonnais.
+If you are exploring the traboules IN Vieux-Lyon, chances are that you are not far from a bouchon Lyonnais.
 The bouchons are Lyon’s local eateries, usually popular and cheap places offering traditional food.
 Highly enhanced and promoted by the City Council, the bouchons have become trendy places perfect for a casual lunch or dinner in the Old Town.

-Even if they have lost a bit of their popular character, the bouchons’ menu hasn’t changed, with typical dishes of the region like the tablier de sapron, quenelles (kind of dumplings), Lyonnaise salad, and canut brain.
-Everything is generally served very copiously and washed down with a glass of Beaujolais or Côtes-du-Rhône.
+Even if they have lost a bit of their popular character, the bouchons’ menu hasn’t changed, with typical dishes of the region like the tablier de sapron, quenelles (kind of dumplings), Lyonnaise salad, and canut’s brain.
+Everything is generally served copiously and washed down with a glass of Beaujolais or Côtes-du-Rhône.

 To learn more about food in Lyon, try this Lyon Old Town Food Tour with a local guide, which explores the Old Town from a gourmet’s perspective, combining cultural discovery and local flavors.